hurchalla/modular_arithmetic/macros_for_performance.md

 target_compile_definitions(&lt;your_target_name&gt;  PRIVATE  HURCHALLA_ALLOW_INLINE_ASM_ALL)
 \
 \
-HURCHALLA_TARGET_ISA_HAS_NO_DIVIDE - predefine this macro if your target system's instruction set does not include division.
-Although it is unusual, some microcontrollers do not have division, and predefining this macro might improve performance in such a case.
+HURCHALLA_TARGET_ISA_HAS_NO_DIVIDE - define this macro if your target system's instruction set does not include division.
+Although it is unusual, some microcontrollers do not have division, and defining this macro might improve performance in such a case.

-HURCHALLA_AVOID_CSELECT - you may wish to predefine this macro if your target system's instruction set does not include conditional move or conditional select.
+HURCHALLA_AVOID_CSELECT - you may wish to define this macro if your target system's instruction set does not include conditional move or conditional select.
 It may improve performance in such a case.
-This macro is normally already predefined for RISC-V.
+This macro is normally already defined for RISC-V.

-HURCHALLA_ALLOW_INLINE_ASM_ALL - predefining this macro will enable all available inline asm functions.
+HURCHALLA_ALLOW_INLINE_ASM_ALL - defining this macro will enable all available inline asm functions.
 Although this is the easiest macro to use, you can more selectively enable inline asm for particular functions, using macros listed below.
 In some cases HURCHALLA_ALLOW_INLINE_ASM_ALL may improve